 There are a number of steps you need to follow, to get legally married in Australia.
 Whether you are a planning a big celebration, or an intimate ceremony, the legal requirements are the same.

-Once you have chosen an awesome Celebrant, you will need to meet with them to fill out the NOIM (The Notice of Intended Marriage).
-This needs to be completed and handed to your Marriage Celebrant no later than one month before your wedding date.
+Once you have chosen an awesome Celebrant, you will need to meet with them to fill out the NOIM (the Notice of Intended Marriage).
+This needs to be completed and lodged with your Marriage Celebrant no later than one month before your wedding date.
 You can fill this out up to 18 months before your wedding day, so once you have chosen a Celebrant, I recommend you meet as soon as practical to get everything organised.